 Cheryl and Dutch Shepherd "Becker"

 In 2005, I again expanded my breeding program to also include Dutch Shepherds.
 It is a marvelous breed, with intelligence and skills similar to both the German Shepherd and the Belgian Malinois.
 Some say the Dutch Shepherd is a perfect middle between the two breeds… a notch above the German Shepherd, but a click down from the high energy of the Malinois.
-My current personal dog is a large male named “Becker” (ROM-XX PTN UAGII URO3 UJJCH CH Cher Car’s It’s My Perogative BTr CSAU CGC).
-While the UKC has been taking a break from the Dog Sport program, we are currently enjoying agility, rally obedience and nosework… along with dock jumping!
+My first personal Dutch Shepherd competition dog was a large male of my breeding named “Becker” (ROM-XX PTN UAGII URO3 UJJCH CH Cher Car’s It’s My Perogative BTr CSAU CGC).

 The Number 1 Dutch Shepherd DAM and the Number 2 Dutch Shepherd SIRE on the UKC TOP 10 Producers List by progeny titles earned in the last decade are our very own foundation male and female ROM-X PD1 P1 PA FO CH Schefflers C’est Touché Cher Car BTr (Touché) and ROM-XX NN URO1 UAGI P2 PD1 FO Vrijheid’s Adrenaline Rush BTr (Rush) and they are also the only 2 Dutch Shepherds to earn the UKC's Police Dog 1 title.
 This pair's daughter ROM-X AN UJJ UCD UAGI URO3 GRCH Cher Car's Snap Decision BH CSAU CGC (Snap) was the first Dutch Shepherd in the world titled in the four UKC venues of Conformation, Obedience, Agility and Rally Obedience, and her sister ROM-X RBIMBS PTE ME MC SV AN USJCH CA UCD UAGI URO1 UWP GRCH Luna Van Cher Car (Luna) was the first Dutch Shepherd UKC Grand Champion "Super Dog" (having earned titles in the 5 UKC venues of Conformation, Obedience, Agility, Rally Obedience and Weight Pull).
 Luna was also the FIRST dog (of ANY Breed) to title in every UKC event open to all-breed competition (conformation, obedience, agility, rally obedience, weight pull, lure coursing, dock jumping and nosework).

 We are also very honored that our breeder/owner/handled ROM-III BIMBS CH Cher Car's Roja Caliente (Cayenne) was the first Dutch Shepherd to be awarded BEST IN SHOW at a UKC all-breed show, and now her daughter V-1(6x) IntCH/NatlCH BISS(2x) MBIMBS(5x) RBIMBS URO1 GRCH My Girl Tessa of Cher Car (Tessa) has been awarded multiple Best in Show wins as well.
-Our additional record setters are NGRCH EHD EN UWP CAS UAGII URX2 UROC UCD GSJCH GRCH Laser Dragon von Cher Car CGC SPOT P1 PD1 (Colt) who is the UKC's most titled Dutch Shepherd (with 51 titles) and NBOB NCH BIS BISS RBIS ABIS(5x) EHD EN UAGI UUF GSJCH UNJCHURO1 CA GRCH Cher Car’s Gunpowder N Lace SPOT-ON who is the UKC's most titled female Dutch Shepherd (with 42 titles).
-Our Dutch have also been very succesful in Dock Jumping competition, earning 19 National Championships to date and setting the WORLD RECORD in UAD All-Breed CATCH-IT competition in 2017.
+Our additional record setters are NGRCH EHD EN UWP CAS UAGII URX2 UROC UCD GSJCH GRCH Laser Dragon von Cher Car CGC SPOT P1 PD1 (Colt) who is the UKC's most titled Dutch Shepherd (with 51 titles) and NBOB NCH BIS BISS RBIS ABIS(11x) ARBIS(2x) UCD WSD EHD EN UAGI UUF GSJCH UNJCH URO1 CA GRCH Cher Car’s Gunpowder N Lace SPOT-ON TD who is the UKC's most titled female Dutch Shepherd (with 45 titles).
+Our Dutch have also been very succesful in Dock Jumping competition, earning 23 National Championships and 13 National Vice-Champions to date and setting the WORLD RECORD in UAD All-Breed CATCH-IT competition in 2017 and 2018.
 Many have appeared on television competing at the ESPN X-Games, the Purina Incredible Dog Challenge Diving Dog National Championships and even Late Night with David Letterman!

 Luna was the FIRST dog (of ALL Breeds) to title in every UKC event open to all-breed competition (conformation, obedience, agility, rally obedience, weight pull, lure coursing, dock jumping and nosework).